Evaluating a CMMS

-- Is your aim to introduce a preventative maintenance strategy?
+- Is your aim to introduce a preventive maintenance strategy?

 - Do you have thousands of parts and supplies that you want to keep track of?

 Once you have worked through this process, you will begin to understand if a CMMS is the right option for you.
-Perhaps, a simple paper based method of recording your maintenance will be suffice or, if you are a much larger company, perhaps you will need to look at much more expensive Enterprise Asset Management (EAM) systems.
+Perhaps a simple paper-based method of recording your maintenance will suffice, or if you are a much larger company, perhaps you will need to look at much more expensive Enterprise Asset Management (EAM) systems.

 List your requirements: your essentials and your nice-to-haves

-Once you have an understanding of your business you should consider your list of requirements.
-Make sure you include those things that are essential and those things that are nice-to-have.
+Once you have an understanding of your business, you should consider your list of requirements.
+Make sure you include those things that are essential and those things that are nice-to-haves.
 Doing this early will help you in the final selection process.
 You can always re-evaluate the list as you continue the selection process.

 Compare the CMMS packages